johnamelancon/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+     Setting Up PHP and MySQL:
    - Open File Explorer and navigate to the C drive.
    - Create a new folder called "PHP" in the C drive.
    - Download PHP 7.3.8 from the internet and unzip its contents into the "PHP" folder.
    - Now, download and install MySQL 5.5.62 from the internet.
-   - During installation, choose the "Standard Configuration" and set the password to "Password1."
+   - During installation, choose the "Standard Configuration" and set the password to something easy to remember
 </p>
 <br />